Chrissy Metz Before ‘This Is Us’: Actress Faced Health Scare And Depression

 A photo posted by Chrissy Metz (@chrissymetz) on

 With support from her mom and her friends helping her out when the going got tough, Chrissy survived and has now finally landed her dream job.
-Metz says when she got the role as Kate Pearson she only had 81 cents in her bank account.
+Metz says when she got the role as Kate Pearson, she only had 81 cents in her bank account.
 Chrissy hopes to be able to provide for those who stood by her through her dark days.

 Being poor and a struggling actress were not the only hardships Metz has faced.
 Since Chrissy was not being offered any acting roles, her manager advised her to lose weight.
 She put acting on the back burner and it sent her into a world of self doubt and depression.
 Chrissy admits she ended up eating due to her feelings and gained more than 100 pounds.